16 October 2019

 27 August - 7 September 2018

-Research visit - University of California Santa Barbara
+Research visit at the University of California Santa Barbara

 5 August 2018